This three-year program has now come to a successful close. Read all about this amazing experience for teachers!

-• Participants receive a $6,000 stipend and classroom resources.
+• Participants received a $6,000 stipend and classroom resources.

-• Housing and meals are provided, and all program and research costs are covered.
+• Housing and meals were provided, and all program and research costs were covered.

-In the energy-themed program, teachers gain hands-on experience in state-of-the-art engineering research labs and will visit multiple energy facilities such as hydroelectric dams and oil refineries.
-The field trips include visits to nearby American Indian cultural sites and discussions about Indigenous perspectives in engineering, with a focus on integrating STEM with Montana's Indian Education For All curriculum.
+In the energy-themed program, teachers gained hands-on experience in state-of-the-art engineering research labs and visit energy facilities such as a hydroelectric dam.
+The field trips included visits to nearby American Indian cultural sites and discussions about Indigenous perspectives in engineering, with a focus on integrating STEM with Montana's Indian Education For All curriculum.

 For more details, visit the Program Information page.